opencog/learn/README.md

   The above may take (many) hours or more to run, depending linearly on the number of observed disjuncts.

-* Make sure you have `dbi` installed.
+* Make sure you have `libsqlite3-dev` and `dbi` installed.
+The `sqlite3` database provides a fast file format for Link Grammar dictionaries.
   The `dbi` module provides guile with database interfaces for popular databases.
 It is needed to write out the Link Grammar dataset.
 ```
+	apt install libsqlite3-dev
    git clone https://github.com/opencog/guile-dbi
 ```
   Follow the instructions in the README.
 It's easy and fast.
 Build the